Metadensity functional learning for classical fluids: Regularizing with pair correlations: Introduction

 The use of machine learning has a transformative effect on the fundamental sciences.
 The specific realm of soft matter research provides a clear-cut testbed for the integration of the technology into first-principles-based theoretical work.
 Classical density functional theory \cite{hansen2013, evans1979, evans1992, evans2016, huang2023review} supplies suitable equilibrium cornerstones, including the exact Mermin-Evans minimization principle \cite{evans1979, mermin1965}, the Euler-Lagrange equation as the basis for practical implementations, and the hierarchy of direct correlation functionals that emerge via functional differentiation.
 Associated Ornstein-Zernike and test-particle routes give access to correlation and response functions.
 A broad range of statistical mechanical sum rules interconnect and constrain the formal objects~\cite{baus1984, henderson1992, hermann2021noether, mueller2024gauge, mueller2024whygauge, sammueller2023whatIsLiquid}.

-As the classical version shares an analogous theoretical structure with quantum density functional theory \cite{huang2023review}, it plays arguably an as central role in the age of artificial intelligence.
+As the classical version shares an analogous theoretical structure with quantum density functional theory \cite{huang2023review}, it plays arguably a similarly promising role in the age of artificial intelligence.
 In particular the significant advantages in the generation of training data for any underlying {\it classical} particle-based system are noteworthy.
 A wide array of both standard and advanced particle-based simulation methods, such as Monte Carlo and molecular dynamics schemes, give direct access to the required averages and, perhaps even more importantly, they can be tailored flexibly towards the specific learning target and training strategy~\cite{sammueller2023neural, sammueller2024attraction, kampa2024meta, sammueller2024hyperDFT, sammueller2025chemicalPotential, bui2024neuralrpm, dijkman2024ml, sammueller2024pairmatching, robitschko2025mixShort, bui2025dielectrocapillarity} (we provide an overview of further examples below).